solomonogunyeye/Superstore-dataset-analysis/README.md

 # Key Notes
 1. Shipping days may be negatively influenced.
-2. A September birthday purchase deal should be tested.
+2. A September demographic investigation should be carried out.